End-to-end certification and regulatory compliance for Indian and global markets.

 ✔ Society Registration under the Societies Registration Act, 1860, is Better for Social Welfare Activities.

-✔ Section 8 Company Registration under the Companies Act, 2013, is for NGOs engaged in big-time social work.
+✔ Section 8 Company Registration under the Companies Act, 2013, is for NGO Registration engaged in big-time social work.

 ✔ Legal recognition conveys a legal identity to the NGO.